Steps to Initiating Department of Defense (DoD) Sponsored Research

 |12.||PI prepares/reviews/updates the required Biosketches.
 Templates are available at Congressionally Directed Medical Research Programs (CDMRP) Biographical Sketch.|

-Once the final budget has been approved, Pre-Award administrator will complete PCRF-L.
+Once the final budget has been approved, Pre-Award administrator will review the PCRF-L for accuracy and completeness.

 NOTE: If Department of Medicine signatures are required, 5 days are required to review and obtain signature(s).